Norwegian Air halts flights to Italy because of coronavirus

 Norwegian last week also canceled flights to and from the worst affected areas of northern Italy.

-Reporting by Terje Solsvik; Editing by Christian Schmollinger and Jason Neely
+Reporting by Terje Solsvik; Editing by Jason Neely and Louise Heavens